3505 – Medizym® T.R.A. human

 Intended Use

-The Medizym® T.R.A. human is a quantitative immunoassay for the determination of antibodies against thyrotropin (TSH) receptor in human serum.
-The Medizym® T.R.A. human is intended as an aid in the diagnosis of Graves’ disease in conjunction with other clinical and laboratory findings.
+The Medizym® T.R.A. human is a quantitative enzyme-linked immunosorbent assay for the determination of antibodies against thyrotropin (TSH) receptor in human serum.
+Medizym® T.R.A. human helps clinicians diagnose Graves’ disease with additional clinical and laboratory information.
 The immunoassay is designed for manual professional in vitro diagnostic use.

 Diagnostic Relevance

 Graves’ disease is an autoimmune disease of the thyroid gland that leads to enlargement (goiter) and an excessive production of the thyroid hormones triiodothyronine (T3) and thyroxine (T4).
 In countries with a good iodine supply, Graves’ disease is the most common cause of hyperthyroidism.
 Women are more affected than men.
-The exact causes that lead to the onset of the disease have not yet been clarified, but in addition to genetic factors, stress and environmental influences as well as viral infections are discussed as potential causes.
+Researchers have not yet clarified the exact causes of the disease, but genetic factors, stress, environmental influences, and viral infections may contribute.

 The symptoms of Graves’ disease are very diverse: The consequences of an overactive thyroid (hyperthyroidism) range from insomnia, irritability, nervousness and tremors, sinus tachycardia, extrasystoles, atrial fibrillation, weight loss despite cravings, heat intolerance, sweating, osteoporosis and menstrual disorders.
 Excessive enlargement of the thyroid gland often causes difficulties in swallowing and a pronounced feeling of pressure in the throat.
-Outside the thyroid gland, Graves’ disease often manifests as an endocrine orbitopathy, which is characterized by protrusion of the eyeballs (exophthalmos).
+Graves’ disease often affects areas outside the thyroid, causing endocrine orbitopathy with protruding eyeballs (exophthalmos).

 Product Specifications